Should you be trading or investing in crypto?

-Both traders and investors try to make money by buying and selling cryptocurrencies, however, how the two approach the price movements, volatility, and growth of the crypto markets is remarkably different.
+Both traders and investors try to make money by buying and selling crypto assets, however, how the two approach the price movements, volatility, and growth of the crypto markets is remarkably different.

-The only thing common between investing and trading cryptocurrencies is that the participant aims to 'Buy Low' and 'Sell High', ideally.
-How an investor and a trader structure their strategy can be explained with technical distinctions and we will explain all the differences in this post.
+The only thing common between cryptocurrency investing and trading with digital assets is that the participant aims to 'Buy Low' and 'Sell High', ideally.
+How an investor and a trader structure their strategy can be explained with technical distinctions and we will explain all the minor and major differences in this post.

 The fundamental difference starts with their intent of putting money into the crypto markets.
-An investor is someone who buys crypto and looks to profit from the growth of that crypto project over time because the fundamentals increase: more revenues, more customers, more product.
+Cryptocurrency investing means buying crypto and looking to profit from the growth of that cryptocurrency project over time because its fundamentals increase: more revenues, more customers, more product.

-The investor believes in the team and their ideas, whereas a trader is someone who makes money by placing frequent orders on trading platforms to buy and sell crypto in a short time frame to profit from short term price movements, regardless of how the company or project is doing, and whether it's going up or down.
+The investor believes in the team and their ideas, whereas a trader is someone who makes money by placing frequent orders on cryptocurrency exchanges to buy and sell digital assets in a short time frame to profit from short term price movements, regardless of how the company or project is doing, and whether it's going up or down.
 A trader can benefit from the price action in any direction.

-In other words, one relies on fundamental appreciation, and the other focuses on exploiting market volatility.
+In other words, one relies on fundamental appreciation, and the other focuses on exploiting the digital currency market volatility.

-Today, we will discuss some key differentiating factors between investing and trading with cryptocurrencies.
+Today, we will discuss some key differentiating factors between investing and trading with digital currencies.

 What Are the Key Differences Between Investors and Traders?

-Investing is about choosing the assets you believe in and retaining them for the long-term.
+Cryptocurrency Investing is about choosing the digital assets you believe in and retaining them for the long-term.
 Investors develop their beliefs after thorough research which we will discuss later in this blog.
-Investors buy and hold assets to profit from their increase in value over many years to generate a long-term capital gain on the investment.
-Investors generally think in terms of years, so the daily 24-hour change in cryptocurrency prices is of minimal importance to them.
-Crypto markets also pass through short-term bearish and bullish cycles which last for a few months.
-Investors stay unaffected by these cycles and maintain their composure, especially during bearish months.
+Investing in cryptocurrency means holding assets to profit from their increase in value over many years and to generate a long-term capital gain on the investment.
+Investors generally think in terms of years, so the daily 24-hour change in cryptocurrency prices doesn't really influence their investment strategy.
+Crypto markets also pass through short-term bearish and bullish market cycles which last for a few months.
+Investors stay unaffected by these cycles and maintain their composure, especially during the bear market months.

 Investors go in with a thesis; for example, this coin will do well because of X factor.
-And Investors exist with a plan; for example: when X is reached, I will sell or reevaluate my holding.
+Investors exist with a plan, and they make investment decisions; for example: when X is reached, I will sell or reevaluate my holding.
 X can be a price level, a company development, or an ecosystem-wide change.
-Those “X” are usually, for investors, hypothetically happening a couple of years into the future.
+Those "X" are usually, for investors, hypothetically happening a couple of years into the future.

 Investors read pitches, company updates, community news, whitepapers, regulatory reports and look at teams building projects.
 In the professional world, they are angel investors, venture capitalists, and actively managed funds.

-Traders read charts, track “technical support levels”, and resistances, and conduct a technical analysis to understand the psychology of the market.
+Traders read charts, track "technical support levels", and resistances, look at the asset's past performance, and conduct a technical analysis to understand the psychology of the cryptocurrency market.
 They don't care who the team is or what a project is doing.
-The volatility which the traders can get in the cryptocurrency markets is not available in many other financial markets in the world.
-Capitalizing on this volatility requires experience, analysis, and an in-depth understanding of the markets.
+The extreme volatility which the traders can get in the cryptocurrency markets is not available in many other financial markets in the world.
+Capitalizing on this volatility requires experience, analysis, high risk tolerance, and an in-depth understanding of the markets.

 According to the timeframe in which coins and tokens are bought and sold, traders can be categorized as: